MariaPdg/yandex-training/README.md

-# yandex-training
+# yandex-training 2.0
-Algorithm training from Yandex
+Algorithm training from Yandex: [Link](https://yandex.ru/yaintern/algorithm-training)

+The solutions are presented in C++ and Python.